-(2) The calculations for the unaudited pro forma net loss per common share, basic and diluted, assume the conversion of all our outstanding shares of convertible preferred stock as of December 31, 2012, into an aggregate of 14,480,088 shares of our common stock, and the issuance of 1,076,002 shares of common stock underlying shares of our Series F preferred stock issuable immediately prior to the closing of this offering in respect of the accumulated dividends on our Series F preferred stock through the date immediately preceding the date of this prospectus, as if such conversion and issuance had occurred at the beginning of the period presented, or the issuance date, if later.
+(2) The calculations for the unaudited pro forma net loss per common share, basic and diluted, assume the conversion of all our outstanding shares of convertible preferred stock as of December 31, 2012, into an aggregate of 14,480,088 shares of our common stock, and the issuance of 1,076,002 shares of common stock underlying shares of our Series F preferred stock issuable immediately prior to the closing of this offering in respect of the accumulated dividends on our Series F preferred stock through the date immediately preceding the date of this prospectus (based on an assumed prospectus date of April 10, 2013), as if such conversion and issuance had occurred at the beginning of the period presented, or the issuance date, if later.

-As of December 31, 2012

-Actual Pro Forma (3) Pro Forma as Adjusted (4)

-(unaudited) ted)

-(in thousands)

-Balance Sheet Data:

-Cash and cash equivalents \$ 19,906 \$ 19,906 \$ 113,058

-Short-term investments, available-for-sale 9,849 9,849 9,849

-Working capital 23,931 23,931 117,083

-Total assets 32,031 32,031 125,183

-Loan payable (5) 14,620 14,620 14,620

-Redeemable convertible preferred stock warrant liability 7,512

-Redeemable convertible preferred stock 107,723

-Total stockholders' equity (deficit) (101,031) 14,204 107,356

-(3) Pro forma amounts reflect the conversion of all our outstanding shares of preferred stock as of December 31, 2012, into an aggregate of 14,480,088 shares of our common stock, and the issuance of 1,076,002 shares of common stock underlying shares of our Series F preferred stock issuable immediately prior to the closing of this offering in respect of the accumulated dividends on our Series F preferred stock through the date immediately preceding the date of this prospectus, and the conversion of our outstanding preferred stock warrants into common stock warrants and the related reclassification of the warrant liability to stockholders' equity (deficit).

-(4) Pro forma as adjusted amounts reflect the pro forma conversion adjustments described in footnote (3) above, as well as the sale of 7,320,000 shares of our common stock in this offering at the initial public offering price, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.

-(5) Loan payable includes the current and long-term portion of our debt, net of debt discount.
+- (3) Pro forma amounts reflect the conversion of all our outstanding shares of preferred stock as of December 31, 2012, into an aggregate of 14,480,088 shares of our common stock, and the issuance of 1,076,002 shares of common stock underlying shares of our Series F preferred stock issuable immediately prior to the closing of this offering in respect of the accumulated dividends on our Series F preferred stock through the date immediately preceding the date of this prospectus (based on an assumed prospectus date of April 10, 2013), and the conversion of our outstanding preferred stock warrants into common stock warrants and the related reclassification of the warrant liability to stockholders' equity (deficit). - (4) Pro forma as adjusted amounts reflect the pro forma conversion adjustments described in footnote (3) above, as well as the sale of 6,100,000 shares of our common stock in this offering at an assumed initial public offering price of \$14.00 per share (the mid-point of the range set forth on the cover page of this prospectus), and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (5) A \$1.00 increase (decrease) in the assumed initial public offering price would increase (decrease) each of the cash and cash equivalents, working capital, total assets and total stockholders' equity (deficit) by \$5.7 million, assuming the number of shares offered by us as stated on the cover of this prospectus remain unchanged and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, a one million share increase (decrease) in the number of shares offered by us, as set forth on the cover of this prospectus, would increase (decrease) each of cash and cash equivalents, working capital, total assets and total stockholders' equity (deficit) by \$13.0 million, assuming the assumed initial public offering price of \$14.00 per share (the mid-point of the price range set forth on the cover of this prospectus) remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (6) Loan payable includes the current and long-term portion of our debt, net of debt discount.